takemaru/dnet/README.md

   switch_0003: {original_number: 1065}
 ```

+### Converter

-Data in the [Fukui-TEPCO
+Network data in the [Fukui-TEPCO
 format](http://www.hayashilab.sci.waseda.ac.jp/RIANT/riant_test_feeder.html)
 can be converted to the DNET format by `script/dnet-converter`.
 Since Fukui-TEPCO format lacks switch indicators, you have to add
 file `sw_list.dat` that includes switch numbers; see examples in
-`test/data/`.
+`test/data/` in detail.
 The data is converted as follows.

 ```bash
 $ python script/dnet-converter test/data > data.yaml